kittyjosh111/gptChat/README.md

 Simple scripts to mimic a chat function using OpenAI's api and other fun things.
 Note that you will need an OpenAI API to run this.

 I don't know how to code.
-These are scripts that I've put together with hopefully enough comments that someone who doesn't know what they are doing (me in a few months), will be able to get the gist of what each piece of line does.
+I do however know how to read and use a search engine.
+These are scripts that I've written from scratch and put together with hopefully enough comments that someone who doesn't know what they are doing (me in a few months), will be able to get the gist of what each piece of line does.
 It's been fun I guess working with the APIs and learning what a list is.

 ### General Setup: